digital-loukoum/bunker/specs/README.md

   and then if the value is defined, write the value.

   Size: `1` if null or undefined, `2+` elsewhere.

+#### Non-primitive values

+Non-primitive values are constructed from primitive values.

+When decoding and for each of the following types, the first byte must be checked: if it equals `Byte.reference`, then the value should be treated as a reference.

 - `Object`